Browne Issue System: Deficiencies

 There is a lot of manual processing of the cards in the trays.
 Each day, the issues have to be ordered and added to the trays.
-When a book is returned, the identification 'key' and date of return guide you to the card location in the trays.
+When a book is returned, the identification 'key' and date of return guide the user to the card location in the trays.

 When a book is reserved, somebody needs to check the catalog, and, if the book is not on the shelf, look for the relevant card in the trays.
 This involves manually looking for the card with the matching 'key' in the trays, sequentially looking in each date until found.
 A reserved item is flagged with a piece of colored card, so that when it is returned it can be set aside and checked against the file of reservations.

 Renewals involve finding the ticket and moving it to its new location in the trays.
 Typically, a small number of 'queries' will mount up, cases where something goes awry because a card or ticket is misdirected in some way.
 These may consume quite a bit of time to sort out.

 A tray of cards dropped on the floor could prove catastrophic and require a substantial amount of time to re-sort.